Jack-Works/async-call-rpc/docs/async-call-rpc.asynccalloptions.serializer.md

 ## AsyncCallOptions.serializer property

-How to serialization and deserialization parameters and return values
+How to serialization and deserialization JSON RPC payload

 <b>Signature:</b>